WAlex1978/cake-store-react-app/README.md

 Browse a variety of different cakes and add them to your shopping cart by a specified quantity amount.

-Update the quantity amount of a certain item or remove individual items from your shopping cart.
+Remove individual items from your shopping cart.

-Persist your shopping cart items between sessions by utilizing browser's local storage.
+Persists shopping cart items between sessions by utilizing browser's local storage.

 <h1>How to Use</h1>